Janet Fookes: Biography

 Fookes was educated at Royal Holloway College, University of London.
 She worked as a teacher from 1958 to 1970.
 She served as a Councillor on Hastings Borough Council from 1960 to 1961, and 1963–70.

 Fookes was elected a Member of Parliament (MP) representing Merton and Morden in 1970.
 When this constituency was abolished, she was elected MP for Plymouth Drake in 1974.
 Drake was never a safe seat, but Fookes managed to survive many strong challenges in each general election she fought, including winning by a majority of just 34 at the October 1974 general election.
 She served as one of three Deputy Speakers of the House of Commons from 1992 to 1997.
-She retired from the House of Commons in 1997, after 27 years as an MP: as she humorously put it, "longer than a life sentence".
+She retired from the House of Commons in 1997, when the number of Plymouth seats fell from three to two, after 27 years as an MP: as she humorously put it, "longer than a life sentence".

 Fookes served on the Council of the RSPCA 1975–92, and was its chair from 1979 to 1981.
 She was also a member of the Commonwealth War Graves Commission (1987–97).
 She is an Ambassador for unemployment charity, Tomorrow's People Trust.

 Honours

 On 30 September 1997, she was made a Life Peer as Baroness Fookes, of Plymouth in the County of Devon.

-She had previously been made a Dame Commander of the Order of the British Empire (DBE) in the 1989 New Year's Honours, and became Deputy Lieutenant of East Sussex in 2001.
+She had previously been made a Dame Commander of the Order of the British Empire (DBE) in the 1989 New Year's Honours, and was appointed as a Deputy Lieutenant of County of East Sussex on 30 August 2001.
+This gave her the Post Nominal Letters "DL" for Life.
+She was moved to the retired list on 21 February 2011 upon reaching the Mandatory retirement age of 75.